 Northern Lights Holidays & Trips

 Book luxury trips to the best places in the world to see the Northern Lights.
-So if you have always wanted to witness this beautiful natural phenomenon then contact us today.
+If you have always wanted to witness this beautiful natural phenomenon then contact us today.
 Whether you are looking for a Northern Lights short break or soft adventure tour, our tailor-made Northern Lights holidays are sure to please.

 You will not see thousands of different packages on our website because our Northern Lights holidays are about quality and not quantity.
 Each Aurora holiday destination has been hand-picked by one of our travel experts and your tailor-made Northern Lights holiday will be built to suit your exact requirements.

 Whether you want a personal guide, to join one of our small groups or would like to travel independently we are sure we have a Northern Lights holiday to suit.

 Where to See the Northern Lights

 Visible in an area called the Auroral Oval, this special area forms a ring around the magnetic North Pole concentrated between 65 -72 degrees latitude, although they can often be seen outside these latitudes depending on solar activity levels.
-This means that countries such as Iceland, Norway, Sweden and Finland are well positioned for a Northern Lights holiday.
-All of our Northern Lights holidays are in destinations selected to give you the best chance of seeing this amazing natural phenomena.
+This means that countries such as Iceland, Norway, Sweden and Finland are perfectly positioned for a Northern Lights holiday.
+All of our Northern Lights holidays destinations are selected to give you the best chance of seeing this amazing natural phenomena.

 The Northern Lights can only be seen at night but there is no need to worry about finding things to do during the day.
-We can offer a wide variety of activities in our Northern Lights packages such as cross-country skiing, dog sledding and snowmobiling to keep you occupied whilst on one of our trips or tours.
+Our Northern Lights holidays can offer a wide variety of activities such as: cross country skiing, dog sledding, snowmobiling and ice fishing.
+Whatever your tastes, there will be shortage of things to keep you occupied on our trips and tours.

 Best Time to See